-With regards to the ongoing Environmental and Social Impact Review Committee ("COMEX") permitting process for the mill and tailings management area ("TMA") expansion, the Company has received a second set of questions in January 2022 and expects to provide additional answers by the end of the third quarter with a COMEX permit expected by the end of 2022 and provincial permits thereafter.
-Additional analysis and studies are required in order to provide answers.
+With regards to the ongoing Environmental and Social Impact Review Committee ("COMEX") permitting process for the mill and tailings management area ("TMA") expansion, the Company plans to submit a scope change which will consider the decision of putting the underground infrastructure of Bachelor-Moroy deposit under long-term care and maintenance.
+The scope change will propose processing 1,800 tpd solely from the Barry deposit and will be submitted in Q4 to the COMEX for their review.
 In addition, the Company continues to make progress on obtaining the regulatory approval for an exploration decline at the Gladiator property.
 The Company received a communication from the COMEX that no impact study is going to be required, which means that only permitting from the provincial regulators will be needed for the realization of this project.
 The Company is advancing detailed engineering to submit its permit application to Quebec's Ministère de l'environnement et de la Lutte contre les changements climatiques ("MELCCC") by the end of this year.